Shower System Rough-In Checklist Before Tiling the Wall

 • Tub spout, if included

-• Mounting screws and adapters
+• Trim plate, handles, escutcheons, and adapters

-Valve depth is one of the most common rough-in issues.
-If the valve is installed too deep inside the wall, the handle may not connect properly.
-The trim plate may also fail to sit flush against the tile.
-If the valve sits too far forward, the trim can look uneven or may not cover the wall opening correctly.
+If the valve is too deep, the handle may not connect properly and the trim plate may not sit flush.
+If it is too shallow, the trim can look raised or fail to cover the opening cleanly.

-Shower valve depth comparison showing correct rough-in depth, valve too deep, and valve too shallow before tiling.
+Shower valve depth comparison showing correct rough-in depth valve too deep and valve too shallow before tiling

-Correct valve depth helps the trim plate sit flush and allows the handle to operate smoothly.
+Correct valve depth helps the trim plate sit flush against the finished wall and keeps the handle operating smoothly.

 • The valve body is installed at the correct depth.